Albion Falls in the Old Town of Albion Mills

-Al Capone used a burial ground just outside of Chicago (Bremen Township).
-Known only as Bachelor’s Grove, in the middle of nowhere.
+Al Capone used a burial ground outside of Chicago (Bremen Township).
+Known as Bachelor’s Grove and in the middle of nowhere.
 Remote, secret, and best of all, bodies already in the ground.

 For Rocco Perri, it was Albion Falls (Mills).

-In the 1920’s, the town was sparsely populated.
+In the 1920’s a sparsely populated town.
 It had a small hotel, a tavern and the falls.
 Located on the escarpment with hills, woods and abandoned cabins.

 The Torso —

-22 years later.
-Kids are playing in the Albion woods about a kilometre from Albion Falls.
-Running down the hills on a sunny afternoon, a boy notices it.
+22 years pass and some kids are playing in the Albion woods about a kilometre from the Falls.
+Running down the hill on a sunny afternoon, a boy noticed it.

 Looks like a dead animal on the fallen leaves, but something wasn’t right.
 The kids got their parents, and they knew.
 This wasn’t an animal… it was wearing a shirt.